ArnavRupde/golang-http-server/README.md

    Ex: `go mod tidy`
    This will create a go.sum file

-5) Run go file directl using `go run <file_name>`
+5) Run go file directly using `go run <file_name>`
    Ex: `go run main.go`

 7) We can also compile code to build executable binary Run `go build <file_name>` or `go build .`
    Ex: `go build main.go`
-   This will create an executable binar with same name by default
+   This will create an executable binary with same name by default

    We can also specify output binary filename
    Run `go build -o <filename> .`
    Ex: `go build -o server .`

-   We can directl execute generated binary
+   We can directly execute generated binary
    Ex: `./server`

 # Dockerize application